mayerrobert/jmurmel/murmel-langref.md

 ### fround, ftruncate, ffloor, fceiling

-These functions take one argument and return an integer value as a double, eg. `(ffloor number) -> double`
+These functions take one or two arguments and return an integer value as a double, eg. `(ffloor number) -> double`

     (ffloor 1.1) ; ==> 1.0